 So…this is for all you fab mamas who want a bit of quality playtime with your kiddos on the plane, but don’t want to scour Pinterest for homemade activity projects.
 In my opinion, the kids will have just as good of a time with the store-bought suggestions below.
 I tried to keep everything from Amazon or Nordstrom for fast and/or free shipping.
 And, of course, no judgement if you pack just one iPad and nothing else in that kid-carry-on-bag….happy kids make for happy mamas.

-Something to Fidget With: Wooden CubeBot // A Game Mom Enjoys: Airplane Activity Tokens // Drawing Supplies: Moleskine Drawing Journals with Mini Drawing Set // Water Bottle: CamelBak Kids Water Bottle // Pretend Play Characters: Wonderhood Kid Figures (unfortunately are sold out, but we also like these // A New Book: Usborne Look-Inside Airport Book // Something to Cuddle: Nido Nest Kids Neck Pillow // Something Magnetic: Tegu Travel Set // Something Sticky: Wikki Sticks // Something Tech: iPad Mini with LilGadgets Kids Wireless Headphones // Kid Bribes: YumEarth Organic Lollipops // The Actual Travel Bag: Wildkin Dinosaur Rolling Bag
+Something to Fidget With: Wooden CubeBot // A Game Mom Enjoys: Airplane Activity Tokens or Here // Drawing Supplies: Moleskine Drawing Journals with Mini Drawing Set // Water Bottle: CamelBak Kids Water Bottle // Pretend Play Characters: Wonderhood Kid Figures or Here // A New Book: Usborne Look-Inside Airport Book // Something to Cuddle: Nido Nest Kids Neck Pillow // Something Magnetic: Tegu Travel Set // Something Sticky: Wikki Sticks // Something Tech: iPad Mini with Wireless Headphones // Kid Bribes: YumEarth Organic Lollipops // The Actual Travel Bag: Wildkin Dinosaur Rolling Bag

 The Actual Travel Bag